 Finally, he made a 33-yard completion with defenders draped on him late in the first half.
 That led to a field goal on the final play of the half.

 Rodgers was worth at least 11 first-half points to the Packers, maybe more, and they won by 14.

 Can Tampa Bay duplicate its feat from a win over the New Orleans Saints last week?
 Tampa Bay had four takeaways, leading to all three of its touchdowns in a 30-20 victory.

 Brady has been another huge story.
 His offensive line has been blocking well, and he looks the best he has in the last five years.
 Brady has caught fire — and the Bucs have reeled off six straight wins, the last two on the road.

 The Bucs are also not afraid to be daring.
 Trailing 6-0 early against the Saints, Tampa Bay went for it on fourth down from its own 29.
 The Bucs wanted to change the momentum of a game New Orleans had dominated.
 It worked: Brady sneaked for the first down.
 And Tampa Bay went ahead for good in the fourth quarter.

 What’s interesting about the victory is that it was a rematch — or in Tampa Bay’s case, a double rematch.
 The Bucs had been trounced twice by the Saints in the regular season but got their revenge in this game.

 Green Bay would like some revenge too.
 The Packers were inexplicably blasted by the Bucs 38-10 earlier in the season.
 But that game was in Tampa Bay.
 This one is in Green Bay, where Rodgers always plays tough.

 Check for odds boosts closer to kickoff.
 The midweek custom bet has high payouts, but you need three players to accomplish something.
-Hard enough to figure just one.
+It’s hard enough to figure just one.